 My interest in photography started in my early teenage years when I used my fathers Agfa Camera.
-As soon as I gathered some money I bought my first camera, a Canon A1.
-In the early days I was interested in the Natural landscape , like flowers & gardens and architecture.
+As soon as I gathered some money, I bought my first camera, a Canon A1.
+In the early days I was interested in nature, like flowers & gardens.
 Being a city child, Nature and Environment was a fascinating subject that had potentials I was eager to explore.
-During my Architectural studies I organized a dark room (a WC in my parents house) and started developing b&w films and printing my own photos.
+During my Architectural studies I organised a dark room and started developing b&w films and printing my own photos.

 The digital era came and found me in a confusion.
-Should I embrase the “new movement” or stick to the “real art”?
-Using compact digital cameras, mostly for family pictures, I started using the first postprocessing software and the great storage capabilities and file organizations in hard drives.
-Gradually I realized the great potential of the new age and bought my first DSLR, the Canon 400D with the EF-S 17-85mm f/4-5.6 IS USM.
+Should I embrace the “new movement” or stick to the “real art”?
+Using compact digital cameras, mostly for family pictures, I realised the great potential of storing the images and organising them in photo libraries.
+It was the time to by my first DSLR, the Canon 400D with the EF-S 17-85mm f/4-5.6 IS USM.
 Since the beginning I invested on the L series Lenses, so that one day I can afford to buy a full frame camera.
 That’s why I bought the Canon EF 24-70mm f/2.8L USM for general use.
-Then I got the Canon EF 100mm f/2.8 Macro in order to continue shooting my favorite subject, flowers, from my hotel family business environment.
-I found out that is a great protrait lens too.
-Lastly I got the Canon EF 70-200mm f/2.8L IS USM.
-For a few years I used the Canon 50D and finally, last Christmas, I bought the Canon 6D with which I rediscovered the full capabilities of my lenses.
+Then I got the Canon EF 100mm f/2.8 Macro in order to continue shooting close ups of my favourite subject, flowers.
+I found out that is a great portrait lens too.
+Lastly, for a zoom lens, I got the Canon EF 70-200mm f/2.8L IS USM.
+For a few years I used the Canon 50D and finally, I bought the Canon 6D with which, I rediscovered the full capabilities of my lenses.

-My favorite subject is still flowers, because I like walking arround gardens to get the shots.
-I also shoot landscapes trying to include in the frame threatening clouds ready for rain or peaceful ships waiting for resupply in Thessaloniki’s harbor.
-I pretty like street photography but I find many problems in our days, because people are afraid of the big cameras although they are photographed by a thousand strangers phones.
-I have experienced this stress of people when they are in front of a real camera.
+As an “old timer” I like to prepare my composition and get the correct exposure in few shots.
+I usually get two or three shots of the same composition and that is just for being “safe”.
+My favourite subject is still flowers, because I like walking around gardens to get the shots.
+I also shoot landscapes trying to include in the frame threatening clouds ready for rain or peaceful ships waiting for resupply in Thessaloniki’s harbour.
+I pretty like street photography but I find many problems in our days, because people are afraid of the big cameras.
+Although they are photographed by a thousand strangers phones.
+I have experienced this stress of people when they are in front of a “real” camera.
 I fully understand their hesitation but I still cannot understand their different reaction between a camera and a mobile phone app.